Rams vs. Seahawks prediction, odds, line, date: 2026 NFC Championship Game picks by proven model

 SportsLine's model has revealed its Los Angeles vs. Seattle picks for their NFC Championship Game 2026 matchup in the 2026 NFL playoffs

-The rubber match between divisional rivals will decide who goes to the Super Bowl as the Seattle Seahawks host the Los Angeles Rams in the NFC Championship Game 2026 on Sunday, Jan.
-25. The Rams notched a home win over the Seahawks in Week 11, while the Seahawks then returned the favor by prevailing in the Week 16 rematch in Seattle.
+The rubber match between divisional rivals will decide who goes to the Super Bowl as the Seattle Seahawks host the Los Angeles Rams in the NFC Championship Game 2026 on Sunday.
+The Rams notched a home win over the Seahawks in Week 11, while Seattle then returned the favor by prevailing in the Week 16 rematch at home.
 L.A. earned its spot in the 2026 NFC Title Game by going on the road to defeat Carolina in the Wild Card Round and then Chicago in the Divisional Round.
 The Seahawks are coming off a blowout victory over San Francisco on Saturday.
-Seattle running back Zach Charbonnet (knee) is out for the rest of the season after sustaining an injury in the divisional round.
+Seattle running back Zach Charbonnet (knee) is out for the rest of the season after sustaining an injury in the divisional round, while Sam Darnold (oblique) is listed as questionable but will start.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the AFC and NFC Championship Games on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.